stevendelro/frontend-masters-intermediate-react/README.md

 At this point, I'm pretty much warmed up in terms of getting back into the "developer's state of mind".
 I plan on finishing the accompanying Intermediate React course and then diving straight into personal projects right after.
 Once I get my portfolio up to my standards, I'm hitting up the San Diego job market like no other.

-Somewhere deep down inside, there's a part of me that still wants to get certified for having foundational I.T. knowledge in too.
+Somewhere deep down inside, there's a part of me that still wants to get certified for having foundational web security knowledge.
 I don't see many developers creating apps with security as a priority, which is I think is *extremely* reckless and irresponsible.
 For example, I have no idea what kind of code is laying around within all these npm packages that I'm installing, so how could I be sure that I'm not introducing anything malicious into my projects or more importantly, into a company project?

 Once that portfolio is complete and I'm at a place where I feel comfortable to begin applying to jobs, I'm going to divert all my attention to security and begin developing and implementing my *security first* paradigm of software development.